rishabh1403/blog-source/posts/coding/leetcode/2020/03/28-implement-str-str.md

 # Constraints and challenges

-- Return 0 if the needle is empty
+- Return `0` if the needle is empty
-- Return -1 if the needle is not present in haystack
+- Return `-1` if the needle is not present in the haystack
-- Playijg with string length in for loop can be tricky
+- Playing with string length in for loops can be tricky

 # Solution

-One funny solution is to use indexOf method.
-But we cant use that as that's the method we need to implement.
+One funny solution is to use the `indexOf` method.
+But we can't use that as that's the method we need to implement :smile:.

 The approach is very simple

-- we will loop over haystack and for every index check if needle is equal to haystack sub string from that index
+- we will loop over haystack and for every index, check if the needle is equal to haystack substring from that index
-- we can optimize a bit as we don't need to loop till the end of haystack, only till hay stack length minus needle length as beyond that there's not enough charcaters in haystack to be equal to needle
+- we can optimize this a bit as we don't need to loop till the end of the haystack, only till **haystack length minus needle length** as beyond that, there's not enough characters in the haystack to be equal to needle
-- we will use substring method and simple equalirty operations to write the logic in loop body
+- we will use the `substring` method and simple equality operations to write the logic in the loop body

 We have discussed the approach, **I urge you to go ahead on leetcode and give it another try**. :smile: